alexanian/heist-puzzles/README.md

 * For develop, `python server.py` (with venv enabled) will do ya
 * To see it beyond your local machine, you're going to want to change the IP in Config.Server to 0.0.0.0
+* You will need to change the camera IPs in `Config/Cameras.py`
 * I think debug mode messes up the challenge somehow, so I also recommend turning debug=False for actually running this.
 You can do that in `server.py`